Marjorie Taylor Greene: Israel and Palestine

 In October 2023, Greene sponsored a resolution to censure Democratic U.S. representative Rashida Tlaib for alleged "antisemitic activity" and "sympathizing" with Hamas.
-During the Iran–Israel War, Greene expressed skepticism that Iran was developing nuclear weapons, saying "We've been told that for the past 20 years", and stating that "Americans don't want to bomb Iran" for "the secular government of Israel."
+During the Twelve-Day War, Greene expressed skepticism that Iran was developing nuclear weapons, saying "We've been told that for the past 20 years", and stating that "Americans don't want to bomb Iran" for "the secular government of Israel".
 After the American strikes on Iranian nuclear sites, Greene stated that "this is not our fight" and criticized their rationale, noting that "there would not be bombs falling on the people of Israel if Netanyahu had not dropped bombs on the people of Iran first."
 Greene supported efforts to cut military funding for Israeli's missile defense system, stating, "Israel bombed the Catholic Church in Gaza, and that entire population is being wiped out as they continue their aggressive war in Gaza".

 In July 2025, she became the first Republican to call the situation in Gaza a "genocide", after she posted a tweet on Twitter condemning Israel's conduct in Gaza.
 On July 18, Greene proposed a defense appropriations amendment that would end U.S. funding of Israel's Iron Dome and was one of six members of the house who voted in favor of the amendment.
 On July 27, she posted on X, "I can unequivocally say that what happened to innocent people in Israel on Oct 7th was horrific.
 Just as I can unequivocally say that what has been happening to innocent people and children in Gaza is horrific.
 This war and humanitarian crisis must end!"
 She also condemned her colleague, Randy Fine, for openly celebrating the starvation and bombing of Palestinians.

+Iran

+Greene has argued Trump started the 2026 Iran war as a distraction from ongoing disclosures relating to the Epstein pedophile network.